A Fairly Common Disease

 of dog illnesses and what to do about them.
 I recommend owners obtain a copy of

-, a valuable e-book, written by a qualified vet, which contains information about
+, to help you do this.
+This valuable book, written by a qualified vet, contains information about

-numerous dog health issues, useful home remedies, plus advice about which dog illnesses need a prompt
+numerous dog health issues, useful home remedies, as well as advice about which dog illnesses need a prompt

 consultation with a pet professional.